 About the Award

-Established in 2013, the MBAA Brewery Award of Excellence will recognize outstanding achievements by a single brewery in the development and implementation of new and innovative processes that support sustainability in brewing.
-Breweries that have completed a sustainability project from January 2011 to present are encouraged to apply for the award.
+The Master Brewers Brewery Award of Excellence recognizes outstanding achievements by a single brewery in the area of community involvement.
+Breweries that have a strong history of giving back to their communities dating back to 2013 are eligible to apply for the award.

 The award is open to breweries of all sizes.
-The sustainability award recognizes a single manufacturing site (not a group or chain of sites) and is based on a single project (not a series of projects) at an existing site.
-New construction will be considered but will not score well on "degree of improvement criteria".
+The community involvement award recognizes a single manufacturing site (not a group or chain of sites) and is based on a single project (not a series of projects) at an existing site.
 Projects submitted from past winners and honorable mentions are not eligible.

-The applicant is to provide a unique and resourceful approach to innovation.
-The applicant should describe why the approach was innovative for the industry to ensure the most objectivity in scoring.
+Innovative / Unique approach: The applicant is to provide a unique and resourceful approach the community involvement activity.
+The applicant should describe why the approach was innovative to ensure the most objectivity in scoring.

 The winner will receive:

-Two complimentary annual conference registrations to the 2014 Brewing Summit
+Two (2) complimentary registrations to the Master Brewers Conference

 Plaque of recognition

-Recognition at the 2014 Brewing Summit, announcement in The MBAA Communicator, and MBAA website.
+Recognition at the Master Brewers Conference and announcement in The Master Brewers Communicator and website.